TOLL FREE: 1-877-TLA-YATI (852-9284)

 Program Assistant

-Liza holds a BA in English from the University of Toronto and is a recent graduate from the Corporate Communications and Public Relations program at Centennial College.
+Liza holds a BA in English from the University of Toronto and a certificate from the Corporate Communications and Public Relations program at Centennial College.
 Liza has participated in fundraising for youth based initiatives, volunteered at schools and completed an internship at the Ministry of Children and Youth Services.
-She has a passion for working with youth and providing them with the tools with which to achieve their highest potential, so she is very excited to be part of the YATI team!
+She has a passion for working with youth and providing them with the tools with which to achieve their highest potential.

 Youth Engagement Support Staff